Skip to Main Content

 How to Improve Your Membership Retention Rate

-Once you’ve calculated your membership retention rate, you can start evaluating how to improve it.
-If you’re going to get to the bottom of your membership retention rates, you’ll have to look at how your organization relates to your members personally.
-Specifically, you should examine membership engagement strategies, value, and impact.
+To get to the bottom of what impacts your membership retention rates, look at how your organization relates to your members personally.
+Specifically, examine your membership engagement strategies, value, and impact.

 Engagement

-You probably hear the word “engagement” frequently, but it can be difficult to define what it means for members.
 An engaged member does more than pay their dues and make occasional donations.
 They participate in your community, attend events, and act as an ambassador to your organization.
 The more engaged members you have, the higher your retention rates will be.

 • How are you engaging your members?